yubinCloud/kg2vec/README.md

 + Notice: Before you run this script, you should download the dataset, such as FB15k, and modify the script for choosing the path of dataset and checkpoints.

+The example `./transe.ipynb` is a good tutorial for reproduce the TransE if you want to know the structure of this repo.
+This tutorial can be run without any dependencies, except for the use of common third-party libraries like PyTorch and Numpy.

 ## Plan

 [+] [TransE](http://dl.acm.org/doi/10.5555/2999792.2999923)

 [] [TransH](https://www.researchgate.net/publication/319207032_Knowledge_Graph_Embedding_by_Translating_on_Hyperplanes)